BelT26/tie-ups-uk/README.md

 Underneath the header two links have been added that take the user either to the map section of the contacts page or the contact form.

+User feedback indicated that on mobile devices the list appeared quite lengthy to scroll through and so for smaller screens I added a section at the top of the page to enable the user to navigate directly to the range they are interested in.
+I also included a button after each section that the user could click on to return to the top of the page.
+This feature is currently hidden on larger devices due to the number of products currently offered but it could be enabled as the collection expands.

 A zoom feature was added to offer the user a closer view of the product.
 The initial effect did not look very smooth and so I added CSS transition properties to improve the viewing experience.

 Currently 18 products are listed.
 More will be added as my friend's stock expands.